 Transition to the National Disability Insurance Scheme (NDIS)

-Historically, Baw Baw residents have received disability support through the Commonwealth and Victorian Governments via a mixture of individualised funding and block-funded services.
+Historically, all Baw Baw residents have received disability support through the Commonwealth and Victorian Governments via a mixture of individualised funding and block-funded services.

 What is the National Disability Insurance Scheme (NDIS)?